raguay/ModalFileManager/README.md

 ## Things in the Works

 - Getting all the functionality as in the original program and defined earlier.
+  - Mostly still working on items in the Extra Panel working again.
 - Translating my fman extensions to work with Modal File Manager
 	- Dropbox File System
 	- Regular Expression selection